EvanFrameX/Bastionism/README.md

 - Past work output — those who contributed more in the past are considered first
 - Physical capability — leadership includes military responsibility

 If multiple candidates exist and the community does not want a BDF, there is a vote.
-If the community prefers collective leadership, a BDF is formed.
+If the community prefers collective leadership, then a BDF is formed.

-Leaders are military figures.
-They defend the community and serve in the national military.
-Their decisions must account for democratic input and economic consequences: inflation, unfairness, harm to the community.
+Leaders defend the community and serve in the national military.
+Their decisions must account for democratic input (do their choices based on the democratic vote) and economic consequences (inflation, unfairness, harm to the community).

-If a leader fails or loses trust, the community can overthrow them through protest.
-After removal, the community may elect new leadership or enter direct communal military rule.
-In that case, all members under 24 must accept a military or support role.
-Other roles can be assigned if combat is not suitable.
+If a leader fails or loses trust, the community can overthrow them through protests.
+After removal, the community will elect new leadership

 ---